Indiana Rules of Court

 i) Violation of the Indiana Supreme Court Interpreter's Code of Conduct and Procedure or any other judicial department policies or procedures.

-c) If the Program Manager determines that there is probable cause to believe that conduct constituting grounds for discipline occurred, then the Program Manager shall submit a report of findings to the Executive Director for review.
+c) If the Program Manager determines that there is probable cause to believe that conduct constituting grounds for discipline occurred, then the Program Manager shall submit a report of findings to the CAO for review.
 If the investigation reveals that there is not probable cause to believe that the conduct occurred, then the complaint will be dismissed and the complainant and interpreter will be so notified.

 c) All hearings will be reported or recorded electronically and shall be private and confidential, except upon request of the interpreter facing the allegations.
 Strict rules of evidence shall not apply.
 The Program Manager may, in his/her discretion, call witnesses or clarify any evidence presented (including affidavits).
-The Executive Director or the Executive Director's designee (a person different from the individual presenting the charges) shall preside over the hearing and give all evidence the weight deemed appropriate.
+The CAO or the CAO's designee (a person different from the individual presenting the charges) shall preside over the hearing and give all evidence the weight deemed appropriate.
 The interpreter may be represented by counsel and shall be able to testify, comment on the allegations, and call witnesses.
 Testimony shall be under oath.

 b) Sanctions may consist of but are not limited to one or more of the following: